SQweb-team/Multipass-SDK-Laravel/README.md

 1. In your project root, execute `composer require sqweb/laravel_sdk`;
 2. Now, go to config/app.php and add this line to your providers array : `Sqweb\Laravel_sdk\SqwebServiceProvider::class.
 3. Type `php artisan vendor:publish` at the root of your project to create the configuration file.
-4. Go to `config/sqweb.php` and set your `ID_SITE`, others options are detail further on this page.
+4. Sets the `SQWEB_SITE_ID` variable in your .env file to your SQweb website ID.

 For additional settings, see "[Options](#options)" below.